May 19, 2023

 The output shows a theoretically achieved 5.68 times speed up over the unpacked dataset.
 The algorithm is fast, completing the strategy for all 43410 training sequences in 0.001 seconds.
 The full process of creating the dataset takes a few seconds, effectively negligible overhead mitigated by the training speed-up.

-Lets have a look at what the columns in the packed dataset look like, to dig a little deeper into what the PackedDatasetCreator has done with the original dataset.
+Lets have a look at what the columns in the packed dataset look like, to dig a little deeper into what the PackedDatasetCreator

 Within the function, it expects the default column names generated by the tokenizer, specifically:

-• input_ids
+input_ids

-• attention_mask
+attention_mask

-• labels (for training, validation)
+(for training, validation)token_type_ids

-It also generates some extra columns:
+(optional)It also generates some extra columns:

-• example_ids (for inference) are integer indices corresponding to the position of a sample within the input data, and are used to re-order inference data outputs to be the same order as the inputs.
+(for inference) are integer indices corresponding to the position of a sample within the input data, and are used to re-order inference data outputs to be the same order as the inputs.
 This is required as the one-time shuffling of the data is a necessary side-effect of packing, in order to reduce the dataset size as optimally as it can.
+The following diagram is a simplified visualisation of what actually happens when the dataset is created, using the strategy generated by the algorithm (also showing the position_ids

 Inside the packed dataset creator: The middle box in the diagram indicates how the sequences to concatenate are chosen using the previously mentioned strategy.
-The dataset is used to form a stacked list (‘Sorted sequences’), where the first row in the list is the sorted lengths of a sequence, and the second row is the corresponding indices of the sequence in the dataset — from which the relevant indices of sequences to pack are obtained (these are also equivalent to the stored example_ids).
+The dataset is used to form a stacked list (‘Sorted sequences’), where the first row in the list is the sorted lengths of a sequence, and the second row is the corresponding indices of the sequence in the dataset — from which the relevant indices of sequences to pack are obtained (these are also equivalent to the stored example_ids

 This is used to retrieve one sequence with a length corresponding to the strategy, and then the specific index of that sequence in the dataset is nullified, so the same sequence cannot be chosen again.